Peyton Hendershot: Dallas Cowboys

 Hendershot was signed as an undrafted free agent by the Dallas Cowboys after the 2022 NFL draft on April 30.
 He made the initial 53-man roster out of training camp as the team's third-string tight end, behind Dalton Schultz and fellow rookie Jake Ferguson.
 In Week 7 of the 2022 season, he scored his first NFL touchdown on a two-yard reception in the 24–6 victory over the Detroit Lions.
 As a rookie, he appeared in all 17 games and started two, while recording 11 receptions for 103 yards, two touchdowns and three special teams tackles.

 In 2023, although previous starter Schultz left in free agency, the drafting in the second-round of Luke Schoonmaker, put Hendershot in a difficult situation to improve his position on the depth chart.
 He was the team's third-string tight end behind starter Ferguson and Schoonmaker.
 He suffered an ankle injury in Week 3 and was placed on injured reserve on October 12, 2023.
 He was activated on December 6.
 He appeared in eight games with one start, registering four receptions for 38 yards.
 Although he fought to return to play, his ankle injury was serious enough to require offseason surgery.

 Kansas City Chiefs

-Hendershot was traded to the Kansas City Chiefs in exchange for a 2026 conditional seventh round pick on August 27, 2024.
+Hendershot was traded to the Kansas City Chiefs in exchange for a 2026 conditional seventh-round pick on August 27, 2024.
 On September 17, Hendershot was waived by Kansas City, and re-signed to the practice squad.
 He was promoted to the active roster on November 2, 2024.
 On November 26, 2024, Hendershot was placed on injured reserve.
 He was activated from injured reserve on December 23, 2024.
 He appeared in seven games as a backup and had five receptions for 51 yards.
 He played in all three of the Chiefs' playoff games.
 He was not re-signed after the season.

+Dallas Renegades

+On January 13, 2026, Hendershot was selected by the Dallas Renegades in the 2026 UFL Draft.
+He was released on March 19.